SubbaChudaKumari/Dog_Breed_Classifier/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-2. Content
+2. Content and "file name"

-- Image classfication model: Dog breed classifier.py
+- Image classfication model: "1.
+Dog breed classification.py"
-- Requirements file: Requirements.in
+- Requirements file: "2.
+Requirements.in"
-- Read me file: Readme.txt
+- Model accuracy & loss scores: "3.
+Dog breed classification - Accuracy & Loss scores of model.xlsx "
-- Model accuracy & loss scores: Dog breed classification - Accuracy & Loss scores of model.xlsx
+- Read me: This is the readme texts
 - Dataset (images/ train data/ test data): No. of categories (120) & No. of Images (20,580)